abyx/octopress/source/_posts/2015-12-03-lazy-loading-your-first-component-in-angular.markdown

 comments: true
 facebook:
     image: /images/ng-codelord.png
-cta_message: "Get more tips for managing big Angular projects, like adding lazy loading to your build!"
+cta_message: "Get more maintainable Angular tips and write Angular like it was meant to be written"
 ---

 A lot of web developers that come to Angular from other MVC frameworks are surprised to learn that there’s no official support for lazy loading.